 Technical Sales of Photovoltaic Systems

-Selling solar can be complicated as it is a product unlike many others.
-This means that solar sales associates must be trained in aspects of both marketing and the underlying engineering of the product.
+Selling solar may be complicated as it is a product unlike many others.
+This means that solar sales associates must acquire training in both marketing and the underlying engineering of the product.
 A bachelor’s degree in marketing with a minor in either engineering or another science is usually the most sought after, as these employees will need to explain complicated topics in layman’s terms.
 Most technical sales jobs are located in areas where there is renewable portfolio standard mandating a certain percentage of energy in the state come from renewables.
-The salary for a technical sales associate can range from $65,000 – $75,000 depending on specific job incentives.
+The salary for a technical sales associate can range from $65,000 – $106,000 depending on specific job incentives.